mishaelajay/company-manager/README.md

 - Clone the repository.
 - Install ruby 3.0.2.
 Or set RVM to use 3.0.2
-- Install postgres and create company_manager_development database
+- Install postgres and create db with name -> company_manager_development
 - ```bundle install```
 - ```rails db:migrate```
 - Start the server using ```rails s```